 Alternative Asset Management Firm Teucrium Investment Advisors LLC Launches Leveraged ETF Linked to XRP

 According to Bloomberg, alternative asset management firm Teucrium Investment Advisors LLC has officially launched a leveraged ETF linked to the cryptocurrency XRP, marking the first product in the U.S. market to offer such exposure.
-XRP is the fourth largest cryptocurrency by market capitalization, valued at approximately $111 billion, and is a core asset in the recent investigation by U.S. regulators into Ripple Labs Inc.
+XRP is the fourth largest cryptocurrency by market capitalization, valued at approximately $111 billion, and is also a core asset in the recent investigation by U.S. regulators into Ripple Labs Inc.

 Teucrium was founded in 2010 and currently manages assets totaling $311 million, with 12 ETFs covering various alternative markets.